apache/drill/_docs/develop/contribute/002-ideas.md

 issues from the Drill JIRA list.
 When you pick an issue, assign it to yourself, inform the team, and start fixing it.

-For any questions, seek help from the team by sending email to [drill- dev@incubator.apache.org](mailto:drill-dev@incubator.apache.org).
+For any questions, seek help from the team through the [mailing list](http://drill.apache.org/community/#mailinglists).

 [https://issues.apache.org/jira/browse/DRILL/?selectedTab=com.atlassian.jira
 .jira-projects-plugin:summary-panel](https://issues.apache.org/jira/browse/DRILL/?selectedTab=com.atlassian.jira